 Alfie is an uncommonly occurring first name for males.
 Alfie is an equally unusual last name for both adults and children.
-(2000 U.S. Census)
+(2000 U.S. Demographics)

-Charted below is the baby name popularity of Alfie for boys.
+Charted below is the baby name history of Alfie for boys.
 Alfie was first listed in 1960-1969 and reached its peak rank of #1969 in the U.S. in the 1960s, but is not listed currently.
 (2014 U.S. SSA Records)